terrorizer1980/litmus/Litmus-test-examples.md

 execute_manifest(pp, catch_changes: true)
 ```

-New way with Litmus, we can use the idempotent_apply helper function. (its quicker too)
+With Litmus, you just need to use the `idempotent_apply` helper function.
+For example

 ```ruby
 pp = ' class { 'mysql::server' } '